Canada’s First Nuclear Purity Natural Graphite

 The PEA includes a mineral resource estimate for both the graphite and architectural marble resources.

 The marble mining operation is expected to last eight years, producing approximately 150,000 tonnes of architectural marble annually.
 The graphite mining operation is expected to last for 17 years, producing 1,500 tonnes of specialty high-purity graphite product annually.
 The proposed processing facilities are scalable and Canada Carbon believes there is potential for production growth at Miller.
-Phase 1 resource definition drilling was intentionally shallow, at an average vertical depth of less than 50 metres, in order to define near-surface resources sufficient to support development of the project.
+Phase 1 resource definition drilling was intentionally shallow, at an average vertical depth of less than 50 meters, in order to define near-surface resources sufficient to support development of the project.

 Highlights from the PEA include: